 - More than 60 years after Brown vs. Board of Education, school systems in the United States are separate and unequal.

-Segregation, an inescapable component of both our country’s history and its current reality, creates relationships that are inherently unequal and ingrains them into our society.
+Segregation, an inescapable component of both our country’s history and its current reality, creates relationships that are inherently unequal and scales them in our society.
 But if we dismantle these relationships, we can dismantle segregation.
-When we create and design new relationships, we can reorder our schools and our communities; we can design the new relationships that make gaps, disparities, and — ultimately — segregation itself obsolete.
+When we create and design new relationships, we can reorder our schools and our communities, and we can design the new relationships that scale equity.